 Etiopathogenesis

-• Fabry disease (FD) is a rare inherited lysosomal storage disorder that can cause severe damage to multiple organs, particularly the kidneys and heart
+• Fabry disease (FD) is a rare inherited lysosomal storage disorder that can cause severe damage in multiple organs, particularly the kidneys and heart

 • first described by Anderson and Fabry in 1898 as angiokeratoma corporis diffusum (also known as Anderson-Fabry disease)